moby/buildkit/examples/kubernetes/README.md

 Using Rootless mode (`*.rootless.yaml`) is recommended because Rootless mode image is executed as non-root user (UID 1000) and doesn't need `securityContext.privileged`.

 :warning: Rootless mode may not work on some host kernels.
-See [`../../docs/rootless.md`](../../docs/rootless.md).
+See [rootless mode docs](https://github.com/moby/buildkit/blob/master/docs/rootless.md).

 See also ["Building Images Efficiently And Securely On Kubernetes With BuildKit" (KubeCon EU 2019)](https://kccnceu19.sched.com/event/MPX5).